By using this site, you agree to the Privacy Policy and Terms of Use.

 Will this discovery lead to new cancer drugs?

 It is too early to say.
 The mechanism identified here is promising and preclinical, but translation to human cancer therapy requires validation in clinical trials, which typically take 5–10 years.
-Several academic and pharmaceutical groups are exploring mTOR modulators and leucine-based strategies in combination with existing chemotherapy, but no new drug based solely on this mechanism has yet entered clinical practice.
+No new drug based solely on this mechanism has yet entered clinical practice.

 The discovery of leucine’s direct role in mitochondrial protein protection represents a significant step forward in understanding the molecular basis of nutritional metabolism.
-Over the coming years, as clinical trials accumulate data and biomarkers of mitochondrial function are refined, leucine-based interventions may become integrated into standard care protocols for cancer and metabolic disease — transforming what was once regarded as simple dietary advice into precision medicine.
+Over the coming years, as clinical trials accumulate data, leucine-based interventions may become integrated into standard care protocols for cancer and metabolic disease — transforming what was once regarded as simple dietary advice into precision medicine.
 Until then, the most evidence-based recommendation remains unchanged: consume adequate protein from diverse sources, maintain a balanced diet, and work closely with your healthcare team if you have serious illness or are considering supplementation.

 Source: Scientists discover the nutrient that can supercharge cellular energy